Madd Fari Rules in Tajweed: Extended Elongation Guide

 How do I practice Madd Fari timing?

-Practice Madd Fari timing by: 1) Using a metronome set to 60 BPM, 2) Counting "one-two-three-four" or longer aloud while holding vowels, 3) Recording yourself and comparing with expert reciters, 4) Practicing in front of a mirror to watch mouth position, 5) Starting slowly and gradually increasing speed while maintaining 4-6 count duration.
+Practice Madd Fari timing by: 1) Using a metronome or phone app set to 60 BPM, 2) Counting "one-two-three-four" or longer aloud while holding vowels, 3) Recording yourself and comparing with experienced reciters, 4) Practising in front of a mirror to watch mouth position, 5) Starting slowly and gradually increasing speed while maintaining the 4–6 count duration.

 What are common mistakes with Madd Fari?